CDIlbeck56/01-My-Blog/Blog_Post_1.md

 The blog posts will include information about specific locations on a certain lake, the size of the lake, the type of lake, and common species of fish found in the lake.
 In addition, it will provide different fishing techniques, explain fish feeding habits, and expalin how weather affects the movement of different types of fish.
 For someone fishing for the for the first time in this region these blog posts will provide some basic knowledge that will make their first fishing experience more enjoyable.
 Each lake is uniquely designed and fishes different and that is what makes fishing a challenge and a sport.

 Fishing is a sport that can be rather challenging.
 Not everone will pick a fishing pole on their first trip to the lake an catch a fish.
 I say this not to discourage anyone from fishing.
 Fishing requires lots of knowledge but that dosent mean that it is limited to certain people.
-I can tell you from personal experience that every fishing trip is different because so many factors affect
+I can tell you from personal experience that every fishing trip is a different experience and if you have any interest in fishing this region follow my blog post.